 The ISM Best Supply Chain Paper Award is sponsored by the Institute for Supply Management (ISM).
 The selection process has four steps:

-- The OSCM Division Program Chair nominates a set of four papers that are candidates for this award.
+- The OSCM Division Program Chair nominates a set of five papers that are candidates for this award.

 - These finalist papers are forwarded to the chair of ISM’s Education Resource Committee (ERC) for evaluation.

-- The ERC reviews each finalist paper, selects the award winner, and designates the other 3 papers as “Runner Up”.
+- The ERC reviews each finalist paper, selects the award winner, and designates the other four papers as “Runner Up”.

 - The award winner is announced by the CEO of ISM at the AOM Annual Meeting.